-- ix.
-Clause5.1(c) of the code requires a subscriber Bank to provide general information about the rights and obligations that arise out of the banker and customer relationship in relation to banking services; - x.
+ix.
+Clause5.1(c) of the code requires a subscriber Bank to provide general information about the rights and obligations that arise out of the banker and customer relationship in relation to banking services;

+- x.
 Clause 5.2 of the Code requires that we will act fairly and reasonably towards you in a consistent and ethical manner.
-In doing so, we will consider your conduct, our conduct and the contract between us. - (a) The first plaintiff and the Group Members were under a special disadvantage in their dealings with the second defendant in that the defendants did not inform the first plaintiff and the Group Members of the real purpose for the raising of impairments and the collective provisioning of their facilities and of their loans was occurring, being to gain a commercial advantage to the second defendant and to exploit the first plaintiff and the Group Members as if dealing with each of them on an individual basis, and in so doing in a manner that was unconscionable. - (b) The manner in which the second defendant impaired the loans of the first plaintiff and of the Group Members was: - - (i). fraudulent, - (ii). visited by serious misconduct; - (iii). clearly unfair;
+In doing so, we will consider your conduct, our conduct and the contract between us. - (a) The first plaintiff second and third plaintiff and the Group Members were under a special disadvantage in their dealings with the second defendant in that the defendants did not inform the first second and third plaintiffs and the Group Members of the real purpose for the raising of impairments and the collective provisioning of their facilities and of their loans was occurring, being to gain a commercial advantage to the second defendant and to exploit the first plaintiff second and third plaintiffs and the Group Members as if dealing with each of them on an individual basis separate to the Group Members, and in so doing in a manner that was unconscionable. - (b) The manner in which the second defendant impaired the loans of the first plaintiff second and third plaintiffs and of the Group Members was: - - (i), fraudulent, - (ii). visited by serious misconduct; - (iii). clearly unfair;